 The 80D is capable of shooting at 7 fps up to a continuous 25 frames in RAW format.
 When shooting in JPEG mode it can shoot at up to 110 frames before stalling.

 Live-view auto-focusing is one of the biggest boons to shooting videos with a DSLR camera.
 The 80D makes good use of its dual-pixel CMOS AF system which along with the touch to focus function of its rear LCD screen works like a charm.

-On top of that, the 80D shoots at shoots at full HD and 60fps.
+On top of that, the 80D shoots at full HD and 60fps.
 60 fps video frame rate offers interesting options for slow-mo shooting.
 There’s also a built-in stereo mic, an upgrade from the older 70D.
 For better quality sound, it is recommended that you use an external sound recorder.
 A 1/8” slot for plugging in an external microphone is provided.

 Going with the demands of the time the new Canon EOS 80D has both built-in Wi-Fi and NFC connectivity.
-It can be setup with any available Wi-Fi network or compatible devices with NFC connectivity to transfer images seamlessly.
+It can be set up with any available Wi-Fi network or compatible devices with NFC connectivity to transfer images seamlessly.